apimock-rs (API Mock) Documentation

 But real-world scenarios often require more flexibility.
 Your mock server provides powerful operators that allow you to define various types of matching behavior:

-• Be careful !
+- Be careful !
 Because it matches anything other than the specified value, it can often lead to broader matches than you intend.
-Consider if a more specific equal or other operator might be better for your use case.
+Consider if a more specific

-• wild_card: Matches using simple wildcard patterns (* for any sequence of characters, ? for any single character).
-This is incredibly versatile for dynamic paths or values.
+starts_with: Matches if the value begins with a specific string.contains: Matches if the value includes a specific string anywhere within it.wild_card: Matches using simple wildcard patterns (*for any sequence of characters,?for any single character).
+This is incredibly versatile for dynamic paths or values.- Recommended for experienced users only.
+The

-• Recommended for experienced users only.
-The wild_card operator offers immense flexibility, but it's easy to create unintended matches.
+wild_cardoperator offers immense flexibility, but it’s easy to create unintended matches.
 Use it with caution and test your rules thoroughly to ensure they behave as expected.

 By choosing the right operator, you can define rules that are both precise and adaptable to varying request patterns.